 Carrbridge Capercaillie Group

 The Carrbridge Capercaillie Group was established to support the project in the village and voluntarily provide advice and guidance.
-Alice Buttress, Anna Ronayne, Becky Badger, Charlie Miller, Ewan Archer, Frank Law, Issie Inglis and Justin Prigmore are all members.
+Alice Buttress, Anna Ronayne, Anne Gray, Becky Badger, Charlie Miller, Ewan Archer, Frank Law, Issie Inglis and Justin Prigmore are all members.
 The group typically meet monthly and you can read the notes from their latest meetings below.

 Carrbridge Capercaillie Group meeting notes: